February 1972 Popular Electronics

 Many worried citizens want no more nuclear power plants built unless they release

-have enough fossil fuel to carry us through only 200 more years.
+we have enough fossil fuel to carry us through only 200 more years.
 This is a poor

-argument considering that we have only 75 years' worth of uranium at our present rate of consumption.
+argument considering that we have only 75 years' worth of uranium at our present

-and scintillation counters are used to measure radioactive contamination
+how Geiger and scintillation counters are used to measure radioactive contamination

 should it get out of control of users of radioactive isotopes.
-(Photo: Hanford Oregon, Atomic Products
+(Photo: Hanford Oregon,

-can be fissioned into other reactors.
+that can be fissioned into other reactors.
 But plutonium is formidable to store

 Fusion, the thermonuclear reaction used in the hydrogen bomb, offers an alternative.